mag-mal/llm-zoomcamp-rag-project/README.md

 * [plant_knowledge_assistant/ingest.py](plant_knowledge_assistant/ingest.py)

-Based on retrieval experiment results, I developed a Python script to prepare the plant dataset for the RAG pipeline.
+Based on retrieval experiment results (below, in section Experiments), I developed a Python script to prepare the plant dataset for the RAG pipeline.
 The script connects to Qdrant, creates a collection with dense embeddings (Jina) for semantic search and sparse embeddings (BM25) for keyword matching, and converts each dataset row into a vector point with metadata.
 Once ingested, the data can be efficiently retrieved and used by a language model for question answering.

 ## Inference